Peter Mumford (bishop)

 Mumford wrote an autobiography, including "reflections", called Quick-eyed Love Observing (the title alludes to a poem by George Herbert), which was published after his death.

-Mumford failed to take action or to launch an investigation into Jeremy Dowlingm (later Dowling was convicted of sex offenses against boys).
-A review found, that "There is no doubt that there were a number of missed opportunities for the diocese of Truro to undertake its own investigations into the allegations made in 1972 against Jeremy Dowling."
+Mumford failed to take action or to launch an investigation into Jeremy Dowling, who was later convicted of sex offences against boys.
+A review in 2018 found that "There is no doubt that there were a number of missed opportunities for the diocese of Truro to undertake its own investigations into the allegations made in 1972 against Jeremy Dowling."